Idun, Goddess of Prosperity

 Cornelius Wingfoot

-(halfling, CG, 1131-1239 AUC): Cleric of Idun who was granted her aegis to protect his village from a murderous white dragon.
+(halfling, CG, 1131-1239): Cleric of Idun who was granted her aegis to protect his village from a murderous white dragon.
 With this gift, he then travelled the world, preaching Idun's ideals and killing monsters.
 Upon his death, he was granted sainthood by Idun and now helps her pick apples in Asgard.
 His name lives on in a halfling idiom, "to go wingfooting", which means "to go on an adventure".

 Idun's favor